kmaida/amb-slackbot/README.md

-# gatsbam-slackbot
+# amb-slackbot

-Slackbot for Gatsby community ambassadors to manage their activities, reimbursement, swag requests, etc.
+Slackbot for community ambassadors to manage their activities, reimbursement, swag requests, etc.

 ## Technology